It's a New Day in Public Health.

-The DOH currently contracts with the FDC to provide pre-release planning services to HIV-positive inmates preparing to return to their communities.
+Florida Health currently contracts with the FDC to provide pre-release planning services to inmates with HIV who are preparing to return to their communities.
 FDC employs pre-release planners located in five regions throughout the state.
-These planners provide services directly to the inmate within six months of their end-of-sentence date to determine the community to which the inmate is returning and what type of services he/she will need.
-It is therefore essential to test and provide opportunities for treatment for these recently released individuals returning back into Florida’s communities.
+These planners provide services directly to the inmate within six months of their end-of-sentence date to determine the community to which the inmate is returning and what type of services they will need.

-- Schedule appointment for medical and support services within the city the client will be residing in.
+- Schedule appointment for medical and support services within the city the client will be residing.

 - Release medical labs to medical providers.

 - Ensure the client receives 30 days of current medications and a copy of medical records from the correctional institution.

-- Provide HIV education and awareness to HIV-positive inmates.
+- Provide HIV education and awareness to inmates with HIV.

-- Call medical provider to ensure medical compliancy of care once the inmate has been released back into the community.
+- Call medical provider to ensure follow-through of medical care once the client has been released back into the community.

 The Peer Education Program works with inmates at the Florida Reception Center to train fellow inmates in a peer education program.
 A peer educator trainer hosts “train-the-trainer” sessions.
 The goal of the peer educator training is to create a pool of inmate peer educators to conduct HIV prevention programs in prison.

 Peer education training program topics include:

-The Jail Linkage program (JLP) is a component of the Florida Department of Health HIV/AIDS Program.
-The DOH currently collaborates with 15 counties in an effort to identify, test and treat HIV positive inmates.
-Additional testing for other STD’s such as syphilis, gonorrhea, chlamydia and hepatitis may also be available on a county to county basis in the jail facilities.
-Beyond identification of HIV positive inmates this program also includes counseling, education and follow up services to offenders who are re-entering back into the community.
+Florida Health currently collaborates with 15 counties in an effort to identify, test and treat inmates with HIV.
+Additional testing for other STDs, such as syphilis, gonorrhea, chlamydia and hepatitis, may also be available on a county-to-county basis in the jail facilities.
+Beyond identification of inmates with HIV, this program also includes counseling, education and follow-up services to offenders who are re-entering back into the community.

 JLPs are located in: